 Opioid Abuse Treatment

-Safe, medical detox can take less than two hours.
-Abuse of opioids can lead to addiction which calls for specialized medical detox to ensure safety.
+Safe medical detox can take less than two hours.
+Abuse of opioids can lead to addiction, which calls for a specialized medical detox to ensure safety.
 The Waismann Method offers a world-class rapid detox program with the focus that all patients should be treated with the utmost respect and sensitivity.
 Our safe, humane treatment for opioid detox can rid patients of their addiction within days.

 Coming Off Opioids

 If you think you have an addiction to opioids, know that there is help.
-The first step is realizing that you need help and the second is choosing the best treatment program.
-Don’t delay your recovery, get help today.
-The Waismann staff is here to help.
-We want you to succeed and will provide you with the support you need to overcome opioid abuse.
-Call 310-205-0808 and speak with a knowledgeable opioid expert.
+The first step is realizing that you need help, and the second is choosing the best treatment program.
+Don’t delay your recovery.
+Get help today.
+Our Waismann Detox™ staff is here to help.
+More importantly, we will do our best to provide the care, support, and tools you need to overcome opioid abuse.
+Call 1-800-423-2482 and speak with a knowledgeable opioid abuse expert.